27 Soft Food Ideas That Will Leave You Feeling Full And Satisfied

 In this compilation of soft foods that are also filling and satisfying, we talk about matar paneer: a northern Indian dish featuring thick slices of mild white cheese smothered in a tomato sauce known as tikka masala and accompanied by perfectly mushy, well-cooked peas.
 We note that the dish is a great choice for anyone who's been prescribed a soft food diet for the sole purpose of healing from dental work or other oral surgery — because although matar paneer is wonderfully soft and easy to swallow, it can nevertheless be quite spicy.
 In other words, it wouldn't necessarily be appropriate where soft food is prescribed to deal with digestive issues.

 For that, there is another classic Indian dish that many in India, in fact, turn to when they need a meal that is easy to enjoy, easy to chew and swallow, and easy to digest.
-It's called kitchari, which means "mixture," according to Darn Good Veggies, and commonly refers to a mixture of rice, mung beans (from which bean sprouts are sprouted), and soft-cooked vegetables, along with a mixture of seasonings deemed healing in the Eastern nutritional and wellness discipline Ayurveda.
+It's called kitchari, which means mixture and commonly refers to a mixture of rice, mung beans (from which bean sprouts are sprouted), and soft-cooked vegetables, along with a mixture of seasonings deemed healing in the Eastern nutritional and wellness discipline Ayurveda.
 These seasonings may include ginger powder, mustard seeds, and/or cumin, depending on the recipe and what its stated purpose is.

 German rice pudding (or milchreis), for example, tends to involve a fruit compote stir-in.
-Ayurvedic rice pudding, meanwhile, is meant to warm the body and stabilize the nervous system, and does so, explains MAPI, through its use of the digestive-promoting spices of cinnamon and cardamom.
+Ayurvedic rice pudding, meanwhile, is meant to warm the body and stabilize the nervous system through its use of the digestive-promoting spices like cinnamon and cardamom.
 This version is also meant to be made with palm sugar, a sweetener known to be rich in amino acids.

 The Cuban version of rice pudding arroz con leche features vanilla and cinnamon, while the Scandinavian equivalent starts by cooking the rice in a combination of milk and butter and, like the Ayurvedic version, features cinnamon and cardamom.
 Lastly, forbidden rice pudding, a dish commonly served for breakfast in Southeast Asia, starts with black, glutinous rice and adds in sugar and coconut milk.